-I worked in-house at Tundra Interactive on a content-led website redevelopment project for a leading Australian consumer law firm in 2018.
-My initial eight-week contract was quickly extended to six months after I demonstrated my ability to write compelling core conversion pages, service descriptions, information resources, case studies, legal blogs, media communications, team profiles and CTAs.
-I worked across dense and highly-detailed content briefs to ensure online and digital strategy goals were met and translated hundreds of pages of complex legal jargon into persuasive and engaging online content.
-After analysing notes from user experience (UX) workshops to uncover a number of key selling points for each legal practice area, I worked closely with web designers, strategists and developers to incorporate these points into the website’s information architecture and content mapping.
-I also created brand and style templates, prepared and submitted questions for stakeholder review on behalf of Tundra, and undertook business requirement analysis and customer experience studies.
+I was contracted by Tundra Interactive to work in-house on a content-led website redevelopment project for a leading Australian law firm.
+My initial eight-week contract was extended to six months after I demonstrated my skill at writing for the legal sector.
+I worked across dense and highly-detailed content briefs to ensure online and digital strategy goals were met and translated hundreds of pages of complex legal jargon into engaging online content.
+I analysed notes from user experience (UX) workshops to uncover key selling points for each legal practice area and worked closely with web designers, strategists and developers to incorporate these points into the site’s information architecture and content mapping.
+I also created unique brand and style templates, prepared and submitted questions for stakeholder review, and undertook business requirement analysis.

 The work was full time, fast-paced, and highly enjoyable.
 It gave me an excellent understanding of how to write for Australia’s legal sector.
-As it fell under a Non-Disclosure Agreement (NDA), I am sadly unable to share it in my portfolio.
+As it fell under a Non-Disclosure Agreement (NDA), I cannot share it in my portfolio.